 WHAT YOU NEED TO MAKE CAMPFIRE MAC AND CHEESE

 You will only need a few simple ingredients to put together this fabulous recipe.
-Add to that some individual foil pans for baking, as well as foil for wrapping.
+Add to that some individual foil pans for baking, as well as a foil for wrapping.

 |1 ½ cups dry elbow macaroni|